-As Rocco Galliano we not only have to choose which training session the football players have to go through before the next match or which strategy they should follow in the match, but we also have maybe life-changing decisions to make.
-Rocco’s relationships to other characters will change by that and so will his Karma and Kaos.
-Sometimes you might even get a special item or an event, that might change the storyline, will occur.
+As Rocco Galliano we not only have to choose which training session our team has to go through before the next match or which strategy it should follow on the field, but we also have to make maybe life-changing decisions.
+Rocco’s relationships to other characters will change thanks to them and so will his so-called Karma and Kaos.
+Sometimes you might even get a special item or an event, both able to change the storyline, will occur.

 There are many things to discover and at the same time there are many things to completely miss in a single playthrough.
-If you take a ‘wrong’ option, there is for example the chance that you won’t find out more details about Rocco’s affair with Monica, the wife of the Russian team owner Boris.
-Same goes for the drugs or the corruption storyline.
-That can be frustrating if you desire to know more about the world of “Football Drama”, but it’s also an interesting and quite consequent concept choice.
-In a way, it’s a perfect mirror of life itself: Whenever you make a decision for something, you also make a decision against something else.
+If you take a ‘wrong’ option, there is for example the chance that you will not find out any details about Rocco’s affair with Monica, the wife of the Russian team owner Boris.
+Same goes for the drugs or the corruption plot.
+That can be frustrating if you desire to know more about the world of “Football Drama”, but it is also an interesting and quite consequent concept choice.
+In a way, it is a perfect mirror of life itself: Whenever you make a decision for something, you also make a decision against something else.

-“Football Drama” is in general a quite philosophical game.
-It will tell you thoughts about the nature of football, the connection between the sport and the theatre, how the body affects the soul, ethics as well as the question of free will in a sense.
-All these topics get combined with mystical prophecies of a speaking book, Rocco’s chats with his lady cat, press conferences and of course football.
+In general, “Football Drama” is a quite philosophical game.
+It will tell you thoughts about the nature of football, the connection between the sport and the theater, how the body affects the mind, but also about ethics as well as the question of free will.
+All these topics get combined with mystical prophecies of a speaking book, Rocco’s chats with his lady cat, press conferences and, of course, football matches.

 This is the biggest strength, but also the main weakness of “Football Drama”, as it makes it hard to figure out who exactly the target group of the game is.
-For the fans of fast-paced sports games the interweaving with a multilayered narration and all its enigmatic cutscenes could occur to be confusing or even boring.
-But the lovers of narrative focused games might find the football matches too repetitive, too obstructive to keep up a good storytelling pace.
+For the fans of fast-paced sports games, the interweaving with a multi-layered narration and all its enigmatic cutscenes could occur to be confusing or even boring.
+But the lovers of narrative-focused games might find the matches too repetitive, too obstructive to keep up a good storytelling pace.

-And to be honest, maybe both groups are right: It needs a special mindset to fully enjoy “Football Drama”, as you shouldn’t let your own expectations guide you.
-Maybe it’s not for you, but the question you must ask yourself should be: Do you want to miss the opportunity that it actually was made for a person like you?
+To be honest, maybe both groups are right: It needs a special mindset to fully enjoy “Football Drama”, as you should not let your own expectations guide you.
+Maybe it is not for you, but the question you must ask yourself should be: Do you want to miss the opportunity that it actually was made for a person like you?
 Allow yourself to be surprised as some things are simply out of your own control, not just on the football field.
+[PLAY]